 Sadguru Shree Aniruddha gives a brief description of his Five Gurus in the sacred work, the Shreemad Purushartha Grantharaj (Volume Two, Prempravas) authored by him.

 The Chetantattva, which is Svayamsiddha (equipped with matchless capacities and powers and so self-sufficient) and Svayamprakashi (self-illumined), is itself the Parameshwar.
 Shraddhavans call it ‘Dattaguru’.

 Dattaguru, the first among the Panchagurus (Five Gurus), is the Master Enabler, the Lord and Master of the Sadguru Shree Aniruddha’s Anandamaya Kosha (The innermost of the five Koshas, i.e. layer or sheath, it refers to the causal or blissful body).
 Referring to the following verse from the Sai Satcharita, Sadguru Shree Aniruddha illustrates the significance of Dattaguru.

 दत्तासारिखे पूज्य दैवत । असता सहज मार्गी तिष्ठत।

 अभागी जो दर्शनवर्जित । मी काय पावत तयासी॥

-If you decide to skip the darshana(an experience of the Parmaatma that dissolves the distinction of the bhakta) of the most revered and adorable deity like the Datta, who stands waiting for you, that too right on your path, you are truly unfortunate.
-And in such a situation, how do you expect that I grace you?
+(If you decide to skip the Darshan of the most revered and adorable deity like Shree Datta, Who stands waiting for you, that too right on your path, you are truly unfortunate.
+And in such a situation, how do you expect that I grace you?)

 MAHAPRANA SHREE HANUMANTA